xiaohan2012/competivie-cpp/README.md

 - method 1: recursive
   - selecting the `i`the number a the starting code and recurse on the rest of the sequence
 - method 2: `next_permutation`

+## backtracking

+a technique featured by:

+- *incrementally* build a solution
+- abandons a partial solution if not feasible ("backtrack" means "go back")

+"queen" problem: solved by recursive approach

+- a novel way to store which position is possible/impossible
+  - cells in the same column share the same column index
+  - cells in the same left diagonal share the same `x+y` value
+  - similar results for cells in the right diagonal
+  - kinda of "common features" for linked cells
+  - the storage is **linear** instead of quadratic (wow!)